DIY: How to Make an iPad Mockup, 100% Scale Model

 DIY iPad Papercraft Mockup: Improved, Apple Tablet V2 iPapercraft

-If you are wondering about the actual size of Apple’s new tablet, this 100% scale, high resolution printable iPad mockup would give you a good visual idea.
+If you are wondering about the actual size of Apple’s new tablet, this 100% scale, high-resolution printable iPad mockup would give you a good idea.

-Some Apple fans / prop makers with CNC machines or 3D printers probably already made 3D models of the Apple iPad already.
-But this basic DIY iPad mockup is for everyone who have access to a printer.
+Some Apple fans / prop makers with CNC machines or 3D printers probably made 3D models of the Apple iPad already.
+But this basic DIY iPad mockup is for everyone who has access to a printer.

 DIY: How to Make an iPad Mockup, 100% Scale Model